 Moorhead Area Public Schools teaches healthy eating habits by introducing students to a variety of food choices.
 All menus meet nutrition requirements established by the USDA.

 Students can eat breakfast and lunch daily.
 School breakfast is available beginning at from 8:35-8:55 a.m. and costs $1.
-Lunch costs $2.15 and includes milk.
+Lunch costs $2.40 and includes milk.
 In addition, milk is sold for $.40 and the Ala Carte line has items ranging from $.25 to $1.50.
 The Ala Carte line provides supplemental offerings ranging from fruit cups to corn dogs.
-This line is not intended to be a replacement for a lunch line, simply an addition.
+The hot lunch line has a different menu option each day as posted in the meal menus in PowerSchool.
 Students eligible for free or reduced-price lunch are also eligible for free breakfast.
 Read more about applying for free and reduced-price meals.

 Moorhead Area Public Schools uses a computerized lunch program.
 Students must prepay for meals and milk.
 Parents/guardians are asked to deposit enough money for a week or more of meals.
 Students may put money in their account in the drop box outside the school office.
 Parents may also use PayForIt, an online payment processing system, to pay for school meals online.
 Parents/guardians may check their students' meal account balance and transactions through PowerSchool.